mydea/ember-indexeddb/README.md

 If you want to persist data back to an API, you need to handle this yourself.
 This works with the default JSONAPISerializer.

 Note that `query` and `queryRecord` will try to do actual querying on the database layer.
 This will, of course, only work if the indices have been setup correctly.
-If you try to query by something for which no query exists, it will fall back to filtering via JS.
+If you try to query by something for which no query exists, it will fall back to filtering via JS (which works, but is _much_ slower).

 ## Bulk saving models